DeviateLabs/DeviateTracking/README.md

 ### Advanced Tracking Options

 Facebook's native partner integrations restrict the types of events you can track to a pre-defined list.
 Deviate Tracking includes support for these "standard events" but also allows you to add your own, enabling you to craft powerful and in-depth conversion events.
 Increasing your marketing ROI has never been easier.

-## Development

-- `npm run dev` to compile a development-only deviatetracking.js
-- `npm run build` to compile a production-ready deviatetracking.js
-- `npm run test` to execute the unit tests
-- `npm run coverage` to execute the unit tests and get coverage stats

-### Debugging
-Adding these query args will enable additional debugging features.
-- dtdebug=true: enable verbose logging in devtools
-- dtTestCode=\<code\>: override the Facebook test code settings in the tag